-The teachers should monitor and track how he is doing and provide feedback to you on a regular basis.
+When choosing a preschool, ask whether the teachers monitor and track how your kid is doing, and provide feedback to you on a regular basis.
 Fiona adds that the school should also be able to inform you if your kid is struggling with any area of the curriculum.
 In this case, you’d want to know why he is having a difficult time and what can be done to help him improve.

-Supervision is another important area to consider.
-Pamela Lim, a 38-year-old stay-at-home mum, says that when she was shortlisting preschools for her then three-year- old daughter last year, she enquired about the number of teachers per class.
+Supervision is another important area to consider when you choose a preschool.
+Pamela Lim, a 38-year-old stay-at-home mum, says that when she was shortlisting preschools for her then three-year- old daughter, she enquired about the number of teachers per class.

 “It was important for me to know that there were enough teachers looking after the kids, especially since my daughter was so young.
 I needed to know I would have that peace of mind every day after dropping Chloe off at school.”

 On top of that, Fiona says to find out how the school ensures its overall safety.
 For instance, is someone stationed by the centre’s entrance at all times?
 Is the front door secured during school hours?
 Is there a CCTV in the classrooms?
 And how does the school guarantee the safety of the kids during pickup and drop-off times, and during outings?

 “Is the environment conducive to learning and creativity?”